 When you sign up on “Udimi Solo Ads“, what you’ll notice is that there is a marketplace that consists of sellers.
 These sellers have quality traffic that they want to sell to you.
-Each of them have a picture and a name as well as their PPC rate.
+Each of them have a picture and a name, as well as their PPC (pay per click) rate.
 Not all PPC rates are the same.
 Some will be on the low end like $0.35.
 Some of them will be higher than that.
 To make it easier for you, the traffic sellers can be filtered by PPC rate, niche, how many clicks you want, and so on.
 Another thing to look for if you’re looking to buy traffic from a seller is to take a look at their “thumbs up to thumbs down” ratio.
 The more thumbs up ratings that have over thumbs down, there’s a good chance that they’re a reliable source.
 However, always take that with a grain of salt.

 So What’s Next?

 So now, you have to find a seller.
 Again, this will be based on your personal needs and preferences.
 Also, if you’re on a budget, you’ll need to find a seller that fits it.
-Of course, you’ll also need to find the best traffic source that is in match with your niche.
+Of course, you’ll also need to find the best traffic source that matches with your niche.
 Once you have everything in place, you’ll need to choose the date on when the ad can be sent out.
 Sellers will have available dates on their calendar.
 So obviously, you choose the date.
 Next, you choose to buy the number of clicks you want.
 So once again, if you’re buying 100 clicks at $0.45, it will cost you $48 in total.
-That’s $45 for the total CPC plus the administration fee.
+That’s $45 for the total CPC, plus the administration fee.

-You can also add filters to see which countries can see your ad and which countries to exclude.
-The most popular countries of course are your the top English speaking countries (US, Canada, UK, Ireland, Australia, and New Zealand).
+You can also add filters to see which countries can see your ad, and which countries to exclude.
+The most popular countries of course are your top English speaking countries (US, Canada, UK, Ireland, Australia, and New Zealand).
 Since the GDPR rules are in place, you may want to double check to see if these ads are also GDPR-compliant if you want to choose additional countries like those in the European Union.
 However, there are filters that will allow you to include the wealthiest countries in the world.
 These are known as T1 countries.
 They consist of the US, UK, Canada, Australia, and Singapore.

 There are also other filters that you can set for your solo ad.
 You can include or exclude mobile users.
-To note, if you exclude mobile users, you may be subject to an additional charge.
+Note that if you exclude mobile users, you may be subject to an additional charge.
 You can also deny users that can only be identified by IP numbers that use transparent proxies.
 Next, you can choose between email solo ad or web solo ad.
 Email solo ads can be sent to your mailing list while web solo ads will put links on your website, social media profiles, or anything else tied to you.